alehkot/druphpet/README.md

 ```
 - Add your hosts, e.g. `192.168.9.10 [yourhost]`
 - In the folder with Druphpet in your command line execute `vagrant up`.
 - Important!
 In case of any errors during the initial setup, try to run provision the VM once again: `vagrant reload --provision`.
 It usually resolves any issues.
-In the worst case, please follow the instructions in [Known issues](#known-issues) sections.
+In the worst case, please follow the instructions in [Known issues](#known-issues).

 ## Modification ##